Card Games To Play With Kids When You're Stuck At Home

 Each player is dealt 7 cards each.
 The rest are placed in a pile face down.

 The winner is the player with the most matches.
-A match is generally a set of all four suits thought with younger kids, a pair can make the game a little faster and more fun.
+A match is generally a set of all four suits, though, with younger kids, a pair can make the game a little faster and more fun.

 Another classic old favourite.

 Use a standard 52 card deck and remove one of the Queens.
-The aim of this game is to form pairs and the winner will be the person with the most number of pairs who isn’t stuck with the old maid (the old Queen card).
+The aim of this game is to form pairs and the winner will be the person with the most number of pairs who isn’t stuck with the old maid - that is the old Queen card!
 Essentially, the dealer removes any pairs they have first and puts them aside.
 They then offer their hand to the player of the left who will select one card from the hand to essentially form their own pair.
 Then that player offers their hand to the player on their left and the cycle continues until a winner is found.

-This is one that’s fun for the while family, even Grandma likes to play a hand.
+This is one is lots of fun for the whole family -even Grandma likes to play a hand.